spamegg1/spamegg1.github.io/tarski's-world/README.md

 I guess what I *really* need here is a relational database... but screw that!
 So I ended up with a compromise of having TWO maps.
 The downside is that BOTH maps have to be updated every time something changes.
-I will use a proper relational database later, I promise!
+I might use a proper relational database later.

 Once again, named tuples: